LooseMarek/ViewFactory/README.md

 **- there are no child views**

-**- number of `verticalAt` paddings is not larger than 1 by child views count, e.g. for 2 childs, there need to be 3 vertical constraints, for 3 childs, 4 constraints etc.**
+**- number of `verticalAt` paddings is not larger than 1 by child views count, e.g. for 2 children, there need to be 3 vertical constraints, for 3 children, 4 constraints etc.**

 Size: